 (*) Single NIC will be presented by default but the customer is allowed to create an additional interface at the time of initiating the instance.

-Below is screengrab of Amazon EC2 deployment with the recommended instance types:
+Below is a screengrab of Amazon EC2 deployment with the recommended instance types:

 Please see the following prior to starting your AMI deployment: AMI Image Deployment